Karen Bennett (rower)

 Karen Bennett (born 5 February 1989) is a British rower who competed both the 2016 Summer Olympics and 2020 Summer Olympics.

 Rowing career

-Bennett's hometown is Edinburgh in Scotland. and she rows for the Leander Club.
+Bennett's hometown is Edinburgh in Scotland.
+In Edinburgh, she rows for the Leander Club.
 She was a member of the Scotland Team at the 2014 Commonwealth Rowing Championships.

 She was part of the British team that topped the medal table at the 2015 World Rowing Championships at Lac d'Aiguebelette in France, where she won a silver medal as part of the coxless four with Rebecca Chin, Lucinda Gooderham and Holly Norton.

 She won a silver medal in the women's eight at the 2016 Olympic Games.

 In 2021, she won a European bronze medal in the coxless four in Varese, Italy.